 Nothing Here To Stress About

 I’d just like to stress that even though it’s often stressed that stressing about stress is more of a stress than the original stress that caused your stress, it should be stressed that it’s quite stressful for some to have it stressed to them that they shouldn’t stress about their stress, as they’re already so so stressed that it’s hard not to stress even about stress, and so rather than stressing over not stressing, it helps to de-stress by doing things that lower stress so you’ll be naturally less stressed, even about the stress.
 I cannot stress this enough!

 1. Increase daily salt consumption.

-2. Consume lots of sugar from sweet ripe fruits, fruit juice, milk, honey, and white sugar – if you’re really brave, try having a coke.
+2. Consume lots of sugar from sweet ripe fruits, fruit juice, milk, honey, and white sugar – if you’re brave, try a coke.

 3. Drink coffee with plenty of sugar – and milk if you like – or have it with a meal.

 3.5.
 Avoid all polyunsaturated fats, including fish oil.

-4. Limit consumption of difficult to digest fibrous and starchy foods (like seeds, nuts, beans, legumes and under cooked grains and vegetables) filled with stress promoting unsaturated fats as well as other toxic substances.
+4. Limit consumption of difficult-to-digest fibrous and starchy foods (like seeds, nuts, beans, legumes and undercooked grains and vegetables) filled with stress-promoting unsaturated fats and other toxic substances.

 5. Epsom salt baths, coffee and cocoa are effective sources of magnesium.

 6. Cook starches (e.g. potatoes) very well and eat them with coconut oil or butter – try limiting your intake.

-7. Eat smaller amounts more regularly to keep blood sugar stable throughout the day.
+7. Eat smaller amounts regularly to keep blood sugar stable throughout the day.

-8. Always have plenty of sugar (fruit, juice, honey or white sugar, etc. maybe some well cooked potato) when you eat protein.
-A ratio of somewhere between 2 and 4:1 is a good starting point.
+8. Always have plenty of sugar (fruit, juice, honey or white sugar, etc., maybe some well-cooked potato) when you eat protein.
+And a ratio of somewhere between 2 and 4:1 is a good starting point.

-9. Try to gradually increase your daily calorie intake.
+9. Try to increase your daily calorie intake gradually.

 10. Get plenty of exposure to daylight, and use candles or incandescent globes for evening light.

 11. Have a daily sliced carrot salad with salt, vinegar, coconut, or a little olive oil.